maijoshi/ParaSudoku/README.md

 ![Crook's Algorithm](Crook_Algorithm.png)

 After developing and running Crook's algorithm, we noticed that the most time-intensive part of the algorithm was the backtracking portion.
-The backtracking portion took about 100 times longer to run than the elimination, longer ranger, and preemptive set methods took.
+The backtracking portion took about 100 times longer to run than the elimination, longer ranger, and preemptive set methods took, thus slowing down the entire Crook's Algorithm.
+In order to make the backtracking portion more efficient, we parallelized the backtracking section in two different ways:

+#### Version 1: Global Stack

+#### Version 2: Local Stack

 ## Results